Owner / Studio Director / Instructor

 Rebecca has completed her Masters of Social Work at UBCO, focusing on work with children.
 Rebecca loves to work and dance with children and is very excited to be teaching at The Kore Dance Project this year!

-Instructor / Office Admin
+Instructor / Admin Assistant

 Instructor